univention/openid-connect-provider/README.md

 All tests with browsers should happen in a new private browser window.
 This ensures that no cookies or old sessions are present.

+All tests have to happen using actual hostnames with correct and verfifyable certificates.
+The involved services rely on and test for signed and trusted certificates.

 An app specific test exists in [app/test](app/test)

 Manual product tests